Tornadoes of 1948: January 1

 Tornadic activity continued into the new year from the previous day.
 An intense tornado, with an estimated intensity of F3, struck Atlanta, Carmack, and Mantee, Mississippi, scattering furniture for miles.
 One person was killed in Mantee.
 Later in the day, a tornado destroyed seven farms and tore the second story off an eighth farm.
 The tornado had an estimated strength of F2.
 Around the same time, a long-track tornado impacted Clermont, Brown, Clinton, and Fayette counties in Ohio.
 The tornado had an estimated strength of F2 as it destroyed three barns near Newtonsville and unroofed several homes along its 40 mi path with an estimated width of 75 yd.

 February

 February 13

 An F3 tornado struck Newton, Mississippi, which killed five people and injured 36 others.
-Thirty large and small homes were completely destroyed with debris scatted for miles and the tornado cut “a freight train into two parts”.
+Thirty large and small homes were completely destroyed with debris scattered for miles and the tornado cut “a freight train into two parts”.
 It was noted that the path of this tornado was S-shaped or it was two tornadoes.